Job Title: Articling Student

 - Legal writing sample of no more than 15 pages (excerpts are fine)

-While we appreciate all interest in the position, due to the numbers of applications we receive, we will only be contacting short-listed candidates.
-Late or incomplete applications will not be considered.
+While we appreciate all interest in the position, due the numbers of applications we receive, we will only be contacting short-listed candidates.
+We anticipate that we will conduct all interviews via videoconference.

-West Coast LEAF would like to thank the Law Foundation of British Columbia for their generous support.
+West Coast LEAF is grateful to the Law Foundation of British Columbia for their generous support in funding this opportunity.